Nat-the-Kat/OpenShock-TaskMaster/docs/tasks.md

 "name":"wake up",
 ```

-The name of the task.
-This is only used for housekeeping (deleting a task from the list).
+the name of the task. this is only used for housekeeping (deleting a task from the list).

 ```Json
 "type":1,
 ```

-This is used to specify what type of task this json object is referring to, and what (if any) extra fields are in the object.
-For simplicity I'll use the base task in this example.
-More about different task types and their extra fields later in this document.
+this is used to specify what type of task this json object is referring to, and what (if any) extra fields are in the object. for simplicity I'll use the base task in this example. more about different task types and their extra fields later in this document.

 ```Json